fjaguero/site/about.markdown

 ## Side projects

 In 2017, I launched my first book about productivity, [The Success Hacker](https://thesuccesshacker.es/).
-This year I started [In Progress Show](http://inprogressshow.com), a podcast where we look at how tech companies work from the inside.
+In 2019, I started [In Progress Show](http://inprogressshow.com), a podcast where we look at how tech companies work from the inside.

 ## Community